-This input is summed in with the VCO TUNE potentiometer to set the voltage to the VCO, and thus the reference frequency when the OPLS is using the internal VCO.
-The impedance to this input in 1 k $\Omega$ and can accept voltages from -10V to +10V and should tune over entire VCO range, provided that the VCO TUNE potentiometer is set in the middle of the VCO range.
+This input is summed in with the VCO TUNE potentiometer to set the voltage applied to the VCO, and thus the reference frequency when the OPLS is using the internal VCO.
+The impedance of this input is 1 k $\Omega$ and it can accept voltages from -10V to +10V which will tune the reference frequency over the entire VCO range, provided that the VCO TUNE potentiometer is set in the middle of its range.